 Pursuant to CEQ regulations (40 CFR part 1506.6), the Navy works to maximize public involvement in the development of the NEPA analysis for its proposed actions.
 The Navy anticipates conducting public outreach to provide the opportunity for public participation.
-The public participation notices and information will be posted to the Navy Region Southwest website at:
+The public participation notices and information were posted to the Navy Region Southwest website at:

-The Navy has published a Draft EA notice of availability for three days in the following newspapers: 1.
+The Navy published a Draft EA notice of availability for three days in the following newspapers: 1.
 Reno Gazette Journal; 2.
 Lahonton Valley News; 3. the Nevada Appeal; and 4. the Fallon Post.
-Notice of the public comment period will be sent to the Nevada State Clearinghouse.
+Notice of the public comment period and a copy of the Draft EA were published to the Nevada State Clearinghouse.

-The Navy has also made the Draft EA available for public review at the Churchill County Library, in Fallon, Nevada, and on the Navy Region Southwest website.
-The Navy will consider and address relevant public comments in the Final EA.
+The Navy also made the Draft EA available for public review at the Churchill County Library, in Fallon, Nevada, and on the Navy Region Southwest website.
+The Navy considered and addressed relevant public comments in the Final EA.
 The Navy will also publish the Final EA notice of availability and any ultimate decision document in the newspapers identified above and upload the Final EA/decision document to the Navy Region Southwest website and make it available at the Churchill County Library.
-A summary of comments received on both the Draft EA and the Draft WFMP will be provided in an Appendix.
+One comment on the Draft EA was received from the Nevada Department of Agriculture.
+A copy of the comment is provided in Appendix B.